ecmwf/earthkit-data/docs/guide/caching.rst

 Off cache policy
 ++++++++++++++++++++++++

 When the ``cache-policy`` is "off" no caching is available.
 This is the **default** value.
 In this case all files are downloaded into an **unmanaged** temporary directory created by ``tempfile.TemporaryDirectory``.
-Since caching is disabled all calls to :func:`from_source` for remote services and URLSs will download the data again!
+Since caching is disabled, all repeated calls to :func:`from_source` for remote services and URLSs will download the data again!
 This temporary directory will be unique for each earthkit-data session.
 When the directory object goes out of scope (at the latest on exit) the directory will be **cleaned up**.

 Due to the temporary nature of this directory path it cannot be queried via the :doc:`settings`, but we need to call the :meth:`directory` method on the ``cache`` object.